Fire Maidens from Outer Space

-Fire Maidens from Outer Space (US: Fire Maidens of Outer Space) is a 1956 British independent black-and-white science fiction feature film.
-It was written, produced and directed by American filmmaker Cy Roth as a collaboration between Cy Roth Productions and Great Britain's Criterion Films, and distributed in the UK by Eros Films and in the USA by Topaz Film Co..
-The film stars Anthony Dexter as the lead astronaut, Susan Shaw as a "fire maiden" who befriends him, Paul Carpenter as the expedition captain, and Jacqueline Curtis as the "fire maiden" leader.
+Fire Maidens from Outer Space (or Fire Maidens of Outer Space in the US), is a 1956 British independent black-and-white science fiction feature film.
+It was written, produced and directed by American filmmaker Cy Roth as a collaboration between Cy Roth Productions and Great Britain's Criterion Films, and distributed in the UK by Eros Films and in the USA by Topaz Film Co.
+The film stars Anthony Dexter, Susan Shaw, Paul Carpenter and Jacqueline Curtis.
 There were 13 additional "fire maidens".
 The music score features cues excerpted from the opera Prince Igor by Alexander Borodin.

-Many film critics have dubbed the film the "worst movie ever made".

 Plot

-The discovery of an earth-like atmosphere on the 13th moon of Jupiter leads to the sending of a crew of five male astronauts, armed with handguns, to investigate.
+The discovery of an Earth-like atmosphere on the 13th moon of Jupiter leads to the sending of a crew of five male astronauts, armed with handguns, to investigate.
 On the moon, they rescue Hestia, a beautiful girl, who is being attacked by a monster.
 They subsequently discover New Atlantis, a dying civilization, a remnant of the original Atlantis who escaped when that continent sank.
 There are only seventeen people left, all women save for a single elderly man, Prasus, whom the girls revere as "father".
 Prasus hopes the spacemen will stay and help him destroy the monster, which is a slender, male hominid creature, around six feet tall with dark, pitted skin, impervious to bullets, and described as a "man with the head of a beast".

 Luther Blair learns from Hestia, however, that Prasus rules New Atlantis as a tyrant and wants to keep the earthmen there to mate with the girls.
 Duessa, one of the women, overhears Blair and Hestia conspiring to escape and encourages the other fire maidens to bind her and sacrifice her.
 The monster, which lurks outside the city's walls, breaks into the city and kills Prasus along with Duessa.
-It is killed by the earthmen, and the remaining women decide to let them return to earth.
+It is killed by the earthmen, and the remaining women decide to let them return to Earth.
 Hestia returns with them, and the astronauts promise to send spaceships back with husbands for the rest.